uniqB/react-app-starter/README.md

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
-For faster rebuilds, only files inside `src` are processed by Webpack.<br>
+For faster rebuilds, only files inside `src` are processed by Webpack.

 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

-Only files inside `public` can be used from `public/index.html`.<br>
+Only files inside `public` can be used from `public/index.html`.

-Read instructions below for using assets from JavaScript and HTML.
+`components` folder: presentation components should be here.

-You can, however, create more top-level directories.<br>
+`containers` folder: container components should be placed here.

-They will not be included in the production build so you can use them for things like documentation.
+A great article about presentation and container components is [here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 ## Available Scripts